yilanboy/laravel-serverless/README.md

 > I prefer Terraform to Serverless.

-## Packaged Your Laravel Application Before Deploying
+## Packaged Your Laravel Application Before Deployment

 Before upload your Laravel application, you need to install dependencies and remove unnecessary files (like `.git` or `node_modules`).